Intuitive SEO Copywriting

 The Meta Title

 The meta title appears in search results and sometimes in your browser’s window tab—depending on what browser and device you are using.
-The title should use your focus keyword phrase and address the question you are trying to answer clearly, and with a common language.
+The title should use your focus keyword phrase and address the question you are trying to answer clearly in a common language.

 How to write SEO friendly Meta Titles: Do’s